Books and Vintage Merchandise Store

 A postcard vendor, ca 1900, selling his wares to tourists at spots popular with visitors.

-To enhance sales, postcard shops, especially at favourite tourist destinations, hired men and children to carry a small array of postcards—and be politely aggressive in trying to compel visitors to buy.
+To enhance sales, postcard shops, especially at favourite tourist destinations, hired men and children to carry a small array of relevant postcards on a sandwich board.
+The sellers were expected to be polite but aggressive in compelling visitors to buy.

 Postcard from WWI